ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/python_JSON.md

 ```

 This is still a bit long, but at least now it is small enough that we can scroll back through it.
 Can we do something about the "dense" part?
 We can, using `pprint`.
 Observe.
 This time I *am* going to leave the entire output here, even though
-one part of it will scroll "way" off the screen:
+one part of it will scroll "way" off the screen.

+From the output below, we can see all of the keys for elements of a single post quite clearly.
+We can also see that
+the only two values  in this dictionary representing a single Reddit post that are "huge" are the values for the keys `selftext` and `selftext_html`.
+Those are the values that contain the actual text of the post&mdash;the `selftext` version is plain text, while the `selftext_html` contains the HTML markup, with various symbols "escaped" using symbols such as `&lt;` for `<`.

 ```python
 >>> from pprint import pprint